-- The Technology Type should be selected from the list set out at paragraph 2.23 in Version 2 of the Regulatory Instructions and Guidance relating to the distributed generation incentive, innovation funding incentive and registered power zones, reference 83/07, published by Ofgem in April 2007.
-The Production Type is as defined in the Manual of Procedures for the ENTSO-E Central Information Transparency Platform.
-The Production Type should be quoted for all new connection applications made after June 2014. - 2.
-Intermittent and Non-intermittent Generation is defined in ER P2/6 as follows: - Intermittent Generation: Generation plant where the energy source for the prime mover can not be made available on demand - Non-intermittent Generation: Generation plant where the energy source for the prime mover can be made available on demand - 3.
-For wind turbines only IEC 61400-21 ( $P{60}$ and $P{0.2}$ ) - 4.
+- 1. The Technology Type should be selected from the list set out at paragraph 2.23 in Version 2 of the Regulatory Instructions and Guidance relating to the distributed generation incentive, innovation funding incentive and registered power zones, reference 83/07, published by Ofgem in April 2007.
+The Production Type should be quoted for all new connections on or after 1st January 2015 and selected from the list below derived from the Manual of Procedures for the ENTSO-E Central Information Transparency Platform:

+- Biomass;

+- Fossil brown coal/lignite;

+- Fossil coal-derived gas;

+- Fossil gas;

+- Fossil hard coal;

+- Fossil oil:

+- Fossil oil shale;

+- Fossil peat;

+- Geothermal;

+- Hydro pumped storage;

+- Hydro run-of-river and poundage;

+- Hydro water reservoir;

+- Marine;

+- Nuclear;

+- Other renewable;

+- Solar;

+- Waste;

+- Wind offshore:

+- Wind onshore; or

+- Other.

+- 2. Intermittent and Non-intermittent Generation is defined in ER P2/6 as follows:

+- Intermittent Generation: Generation plant where the energy source for the prime mover can not be made available on demand

+- Non-intermittent Generation: Generation plant where the energy source for the prime mover can be made available on demand

+- 3. For wind turbines only IEC 61400-21 (P{60} and $P{0.2}$) - 4.
 See ER G74, ETR 120 and IEC 60909 for guidance on fault current data.
 Additionally, fault current contribution data may be provided in the form of detailed graphs, waveforms and/or tables.
 This information need not be provided where detailed fault level contribution / impedance data is provided for the site in Schedule 5a or for each Error!
 Reference source not found. in Schedules 5c. - 5.
 This information need not be provided where the G59 interface protection is provided on a per Power Station basis.
-In such cases the information should be provide in Schedule 5a.
+In such cases the information should be provided in Schedule 5a.